 When changing objects transparency using a Display Tag or using an effector, you’ll most likely run into the undesirable effect of the seeing unwanted parts of the 3D geometry being revealed when that transparency is adjusted.
 Most of the time, the only way you’d think to get around this would be by rendering everything out and compositing and adjusting opacity in After Effects.
 In this Quick Tip, I show you how you can avoid that and make your 3D geometry fade like it was a 2D object without revealing the unwanted parts of the object geometry.

 See my previous quick tip on using effectors to fade on Motext referenced in this quick tip.

 As a big “thank you” to you, the motion graphics community, I’ve updated my holiday ornament pack, now with even more goodness!
-Volume 2 expands upon the very successful volume 1 pack released last year.
+Volume 2 expands upon the very successful volume 1 pack released two years ago.

 New in Volume 2:

 • more than double the textures (over 50 now!)